rizac/gmgt/README.md

-**do not share with anybody the same file without extension: it's the PRIVATE key**) and send it to lemgo@[domain] (rizac@[domain] in CC)
+**do not share with anybody the same file without extension: it's the PRIVATE key**) and send it to lemgo@[domain] (rizac@[domain] in CC) asking for access to the casco server as ethz user

 ### Download the data